Sysmic76/Rita/README.md

 ## Coming Soon!

 01. Error Message Support Section.
-02. Auto Reverse transaltion for the auto function.
+02. Auto Reverse translation for the auto function.
 03. `!t tasks #TargetChannel` Implementation.
 04. Introduction of a Streamlined Command Handler.
 (This will be done as a New Project)